 Many organizations hold IT helpdesk, customer support and other processes exclusively in-house, however there are times when leadership may want to see if it makes sense to outsourcing non-core processes and tasks to a third party contracting company.

 There are plenty of companies abroad and in the United States that offer support in IT, legal, CS and human resources and many other areas.
 Let’s take a look at what may or may not make these BPOs a good fit for your organization.

 What Is Business Process Outsourcing (BPO)?

 The meaning of BPO, or business process outsourcing, is the practice of contracting and outsourcing a particular work process or multiple processes to an external provider.
-The services can include customer support, tech support, payment processing, telemarketing, accounting, IT support, data recording, legal work, data entry, data analytics, web design, and more.
+The services can include virtual customer support, tech support, payment processing, telemarketing, accounting, IT support, data recording, legal work, data entry, data analytics, web design, and more.
 In most cases, BPO fills a supplementary business function rather than a core process.
 These services could be technical or nontechnical.